cculma/UG100/README.md

 2. call_variants
 3. post_process

-During the step make_examples there is necesary to generate an `${REF%.fa}.interval_list` file with the script [05_interval_list.sh](https://github.com/cculma/UG100/blob/main/05_UG_scripts/05_interval_list.sh).
+During the step make_examples there is necessary to generate an `${REF%.fa}.interval_list` file with the script [05_interval_list.sh](https://github.com/cculma/UG100/blob/main/05_UG_scripts/05_interval_list.sh).
 The output of this script will be required for the next step during the make_examples step.

 The script [05.1_interval_bed.sh](https://github.com/cculma/UG100/blob/main/05_UG_scripts/05.1_interval_bed.sh) create a $N$ interval list with function `IntervalListTools ` from `PICARD` and convert the interval list files into `.bed`.